CharlyMannion/project_pollen/README.md

 # Project Pollen Backend

-This is the backend of our App for project pollen, built using Mongoose, Node.js and Express
+This is the backend of our App for project pollen It was built using Mongoose, Node.js and Express.

 View the website [here](https://projectpollen.netlify.app/)